Chicago Weather: Excessive heat warning in effect for Cook County

 CHICAGO (WLS) --The heat will be a challenge to deal with this weekend, but Chicago is taking steps to keep people safe.

 The National Weather Service has issued an Excessive Heat Warning for Cook County until 7 p.m. on Monday.
-An Excessive Heat Watch is in effect for the surrounding counties until Monday.
+An Excessive Heat Watch is in effect for the surrounding counties in Illinois until Monday.

-On Saturday, temperatures will reach 95 degrees with a heat index of 100 and on Sunday, temperatures are expected to get to 97 degrees and a heat index of 102.
+On Saturday, temperatures are forecast to reach 95 degrees with a heat index of 100 and on Sunday, temperatures are expected to get to 97 degrees and a heat index of 102.

 Heat indices are expected to remain in the 90s even at night.
-The heat could create dangerous situations and those whoa re going to be outside are advised to drink plenty of fluids.
+The heat could create dangerous situations and those who are going to be outside are advised to drink plenty of fluids.

 Chicago residents can call 311 for information about city cooling centers or to request a well-being check for friends or family who may be affected by the heat.